rachaelalfant/Data-Science-and-Machine-Learning/Supervised Learning/README.md

 - __Classification__: these algorithms are trained to predict which class of labels a data point belongs to.
 - __Regression__: these algorithms are trained to predict a numerical value for a data point based on its features.

-Some supervised learning algorithms, such as Logistic Regression, can be used for both classification and regression.
+Some supervised learning algorithms, such as Logistic Regression and Decision Trees, can be used for both classification and regression.

 The folders in this directory are organized as follows: